-(int) Specify if initial line should be put on hold on transfer. -1=auto (default; means 3 for transfertype 5 and 6, otherwise 0) 0=no 1=yes, hold before transfer 2=yes, hold before transfer and reload if needed (on transfer failure) 3=yes, hold on successful transfer init (OK for REFER received or attended call progress or success received; transferred call might not be initiated/connected yet).
+(int) Specify if initial line should be put on hold on transfer. -1=auto (default; means 3 for transfertype 5 and 6, otherwise 0) 0=no 1=yes, hold before transfer 2=yes, hold before transfer and reload if needed (on transfer failure) 3=ves, hold on successful transfer init (OK for REFER received or attended call progress or success unholdontransfer

+3=yes, hold on successful transfer init (OK for REFER received or attended call progress or success received; transferred call might not be initiated/connected yet).
 Will reload if needed (on transfer failure).